tkem/cachetools/docs/index.rst

 This module provides several classes implementing caches using different cache algorithms.
-All these classes derive from class :class:`Cache`, which in turn derives from :class:`collections.MutableMapping`, providing additional properties :attr:`maxsize` and :attr:`currsize` to retrieve the maximum and current size of the cache.
+All these classes derive from class :class:`Cache`, which in turn derives from :class:`collections.MutableMapping`, and provide :attr:`maxsize` and :attr:`currsize` properties to retrieve the maximum and current size of the cache.
+When a cache is full, :meth:`setitem` calls :meth:`popitem` repeatedly until there is enough room for the item to be added.

 All cache classes accept an optional `missing` keyword argument in their constructor, which can be used to provide a default *factory